Advertisement space โ€” AdSense placeholder

 1. Syllabus Coverage

-This is the foundation.
-You cannot be ready for an exam if you haven't covered the material.
-A student who has covered 90% of the syllabus deeply is in a better position than one who has skimmed 100% of it.
-Coverage matters, but so does depth.
+So this is the foundation and everything starts from over here.
+You cannot be ready if you haven't covered the material and a student who has covered 90% of the syllabus really deeply is in a much better position then a student who has skimmed 100% of it and that is a fact.
+Coverage matters and so does the depth and you need both of them together.

 2. Practice Test Volume